ppoiissbsjksms/nkn-commercial/README.md

 - No Fee, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.

 ## Requirement
-- VPS - At least 1 core CPU / 1 gb memory/ 25 gb storage
+- Fresh VPS - At least 1 core CPU / 1 gb memory/ 25 gb storage
 - Ubuntu 20.04
 - Root SSH key (essential)
 - NKN beneficiary wallet address